-Add a dainty touch to your wall by hanging colorful water cans that serve as planters.
+Add a dainty touch to your wall by hanging colourful water can planters.

 26. Macrame plant hanger

-If you’re going for a semi-boho look, you can use a macrame plant hanger like this.
-It’s also easy to DIY, especially if you love arts and crafts.
+If you’re going for a boho look, you can use a macrame plant hanger like this.
+It’s also easy to DIY, perfect if you love arts and crafts!